Davenport University logo

 Key Highlights

-• Established in 1866 by Union Army Veteran Conrad G. Swensburg.
+• Founded in 1866 by Union Army Veteran Conrad G. Swensburg as Grand Rapids Business College.

-• Guided by the impactful motto: "Get where the world is going."
+• Guided by the motto: "Get where the world is going," emphasizing a forward-thinking mission.

-• Achieved significant milestone with accreditation from the Higher Learning Commission in 1976.
+• Achieved accreditation from the Higher Learning Commission in 1976, solidifying its academic quality.

-• Experienced rapid growth and expanded to multiple campus locations across Michigan during the mid-to-late 1900s.
+• Experienced rapid growth and expanded its campus locations across Michigan during the mid- to late 1900s.

 Timeline